hoalexander44/MomentumTeamWebsite/Blogs/SorenStrnisaBlog.md

 Negative: Everything ran smoothly this week.

-Upcoming: Make the UI art for the game
+Upcoming: Design tutorial levels and the directions page.

 ### Week 7